What To Expect During Your Consultation?

-The success of the consultation depends on your openness and honesty in relation to what troubles you and your expectations of surgery.
-You will be asked questions about your health, desires and lifestyle.
-Different operations can be tailored to your needs and the potential outcomes and the risks and complications will be discussed with you.
-A consultation regarding the risks and limitations of surgery will help you to choose a procedure that will meet with your expectations.
+The success of the breast augmentation revision consultation depends on your openness and honesty in relation to what troubles you and your expectations of surgery.
+You will be asked questions about your health, desires and lifestyle, as different operations can be tailored to your needs and the potential outcomes and the risks and complications will be discussed with you in detail.
+A consultation regarding the risks and limitations of breast augmentation revision surgery will help you to choose a procedure that will meet your expectations.

 All breast augmentation revisionary procedures require general anaesthetic.
-Your health is a prime importance and any cosmetic surgery should be postponed if you are unwell for any reason.
+Your health is of prime importance and any cosmetic surgery should be postponed if you are unwell for any reason.
 It is important that if anything changes with your health that you make contact with us.
-You should ideally stop smoking 6 weeks prior to surgery and stop taking aspirin, anti-inflammatory drugs and herbal supplements before surgery.
-You may need preoperative tests prior to surgery, which we will arrange if required.
-You will generally experience discomfort following the surgery and should aim to be off work for at least 2 weeks depending on the type of work you do.

-The vast majority of patients are delighted with the procedure although common early complaints include change in sensation, bruising, swelling and there is often a slight difference between the two sides.
+The vast majority of patients are delighted with the results of implant replacement surgery, although common early complaints include change in sensation, bruising, swelling and there is often a slight difference between the two sides.
 Uncommon early complications include infection, haematoma, delayed healing, extrusion of the implant, seroma formation and thickened scar.
 There are also uncommon risks of general anaesthesia such as respiratory/cardiac compromise and deep vein thrombosis.

 In terms of later complications the most problematic is infection.
 Often in these scenarios it is necessary to remove the implants and leave things to settle before considering reimplantation at a later date (often 3-6 months).
 This is extremely uncommon.

-Sensation usually changes following revisionary breast augmentation and the nipples may be hyper or hypo sensitive.
+Sensation usually changes following breast implant revision and replacement surgery and the nipples may be hyper or hypo sensitive.
 It is uncommon to have permanent changes in sensation but sensation can take a number of months to return.

-Some patients can develop intermittent swelling following revisionary breast augmentation and seroma formation is commoner in revisonary cases.
+Some patients can develop intermittent swelling following breast augmentation revision surgery and seroma formation is commoner in revisonary cases.
 This usually resolves but if it persists may warrant further investigation.